 A 2015 Bank of England research paper puts it this way:

 In the deposit multiplier model, the creation of additional broad monetary aggregates requires a prior injection of high-powered money, because private banks can only create such aggregates by repeated re-lending of the initial injection.
 This view is fundamentally mistaken.
 First, it ignores the fact that central bank reserves cannot be lent to non-banks (and that cash is never lent directly but only withdrawn against deposits that have first been created through lending).
 Second, and more importantly, it does not recognise that modern central banks target interest rates, and are committed to supplying as many reserves (and cash) as banks demand at that rate, in order to safeguard financial stability.
-The quantity of reserves is therefore a consequence, not a cause, of lending and money creation.
+The quantity of reserves is therefore a consequence, not a cause, of lending and money creation. (emphasis added)

 Since lending is not reserve constrained, the question of whether banks hold financial assets in the form of reserves or government bonds has no direct implications for private credit creation.
 In either case, private credit creation will be driven by the expected profitability of lending, subject to capital constraints:

 In the real world, banks provide financing through money creation.
-That is they create deposits of new money through lending, and in doing so are mainly constrained by profitability and solvency considerations.
+That is they create deposits of new money through lending, and in doing so are mainly constrained by profitability and solvency considerations. (emphasis added)

 Notwithstanding these considerations, it might be wondered whether the impact of government spending is dampened in instances where members of the non-bank public, rather than banks, purchase bonds.
 On a moment’s reflection, though, it should be clear that this is not the case.
 Nobody in the non-bank public is forced to acquire government bonds.
 Those who do so are making a portfolio decision to increase the portion of their savings held in the form of bonds rather than other financial or physical assets.
 The decision to save rather than spend is prior to this portfolio choice.
 If members of the non-bank public opt not to acquire government bonds, that does not mean they will decide to spend.
 In the case of savers, it is simply evidence that they prefer to hold their savings in some other form.
 Whether savers choose to hold their financial wealth in one form or another, the implications for demand and inflation are the same.
 Saving is simply the act of not spending.